arunsivakumar5/Refined-CNN-for-improved-Breast-cancer-prediction-using-Deep-Feature-Factorizations-/README.md

 # Methodology:
 In order to classify the outcome of neo adjuvant therapy we implemented 4
 methods:
-## Classifying from MRI images:
+## A. Classifying from MRI images:
-## Implemented 3D CNN on volumetric MRI images of each patient:
+### Implemented 3D CNN on volumetric MRI images of each patient:
 The original DICOM images were used to train the 3D CNN model.
 A pretrained ResNet10 from MONAI was used with MedicalNet weights and these weights come from training on 23 different medical datasets.
 The authors of [1] claim that pretraining on medical datasets makes the model converge faster and so we utilize these weights for our experiments.
-## Implemented 2D CNN on the middle slice of annotated images for each patient:
+### Implemented 2D CNN on the middle slice of annotated images for each patient:
 Using the annotation information, the MRI images were cropped in x, and y and z dimensions.
 The middle slice of the annotations was selected to represent each patient in training.
 We carry out data augmentation on the images that are separated out for training